 Preserve, Protect, and Defend Medical Abortion in America

-Thirty-five years ago the US Supreme Court decided in Roe v.
+Over forty years ago the US Supreme Court decided in Roe v.
 Wade that women have the right to choose when and whether to have a child.
 Nevertheless, women’s access to abortion, including the availability of medical abortion, continues to be threatened.
 Gynuity, in collaboration with other partners, has been working actively to defend access to medical abortion by compiling and disseminating information on its safety and efficacy; providing technical assistance to legislators and NGOs; advocating for its continued availability through consensus-building among researchers, health professionals, policymakers, and the general population; and holding meetings on the topic for health providers and researchers that also work to preserve access to medical abortion in the US.

 Incorporating New Technologies into Reproductive Health Service Guidelines